El Roi Ltd

 Incident Reporting

 Any medication incidents, errors, or near misses must be reported immediately to both El Roi Ltd and the host organisation's designated contact, following both organisations' incident reporting procedures.
+This includes:

 El Roi Ltd – Policy Manual | Version 1.0 | October 2025